What are ants?

 Where will I find ants?

-Some species like fire ants rarely nest indoors, while other species like the carpenter ant and odorous house ant do.
+Some species rarely nest indoors, while other species like the carpenter ant and odorous house ant do.
 No matter the species, an ant colony usually builds its central nest outside in damp, loose soil along fence lines, in the cracks of pavement, in lawns, and garden areas under damp mulch.
 Ants that do move inside, create satellite nests in secluded, low traffic areas such as under floors, in crawlspaces, behind walls, and near heating systems.

 How do I get rid of ants?